havenweb/haven/README.md

 * No spam.
 There is no self-signup for users so there is no place for unauthorized users to impact your life.
 * Media support for images, videos, and audio.
 * Private RSS feeds for your friends to follow you.
-* Build-in RSS reader to follow your favorite blogs.
+* Build-in RSS reader to follow your favorite blogs and other Havens.

 # Deployment